hiejulia/Grocery/README.md

 A useful Browserify plugin which compiles JSX in to JavaScript as it is being browserified.
 #MongoDb
 Install Mongodb : <a href="https://www.mongodb.com/">MongoDB</a><br>
+#Isomorphic app : The future of the web development.
+This app is "isomorphic".